 There are 5-year-old children that are willing to kill a cat or kill a person; there are 90-year-old people that never consciously killed a living creature.
 There is not much difference between how those two people were built; they have the same organs placed in the same parts of their body, everything is the same when it comes to anatomy because human bodies are not different species.

-Just a quick note before we continue, I acknowledge that some people are born not being able to feel and they are excluded from what I talk about in this chapter.
+Just a quick note before we continue, I acknowledge that some people are born not being able to feel and they are excluded from what I talk about.
 I write with an assumption that everyone reading this is able to feel emotions and has a certain moral code.
 This does not include people with an antisocial personality disorder or any other similar disorder where people lack empathy and morals.
 I know that genes play an important role in how people are so please only read this thinking of people who do not have any major personality disorders.

 A kangaroo and a snail can argue that their bodies are different, but humans are all alike at the core.
 Where people truly do differ is the outside world and the sources that we have for survival.